rjspencer/docs/theming.md

     defaults to none (i.e. the current account)

+### Variables

+TotalPhotoAlbums
+: the total amount of photo albums

 ## PhotoAlbumView
 A view for a single photo album. *Meant to be used with {Page:PhotoAlbumView}*